Margherita Hack: Scientific activity

-Hack has published several original papers in international journals and several books both of popular science and university level.
+Hack published several original papers in international journals and several books both of popular science and university level.
 In 1994 she was awarded with the Targa Giuseppe Piazzi for the scientific research, and in 1995 with the Cortina Ulisse Prize for scientific dissemination.

 In 1978, Margherita Hack founded the bimonthly magazine L'Astronomia, whose first issue came out in November 1979; later, together with Corrado Lamberti, she directed the magazine of popular science and astronomy culture Le Stelle.